 Q: Are you implementing enhanced cleaning at your club?

 A: At all of our locations, rigorous health and safety practices are being followed.
 Fields and indoor facilities are receiving special cleanings at increased intervals.
 At the heart of it all is a thorough support of handwashing practices for our staff and the children under our supervision.
 We have also established enhanced safety protocols for families to follow during this time.
-Please reference the documentation on our websites as listed above.

 Q: What is the Return to Play policy of the club if someone is showing symptoms or has a confirmed case of COVID-19?